sensebox/docs.sensebox.de/_posts/2020-04-08-blockly-led.md

 title: LED
 title_order: 4
 categories: Blockly
-description: Erste Schritte LED
+description: First Steps LED
 type: Document

 resources:
   - name: "Blockly.senseBox.de"
     link: https://blockly.sensebox.de
-image1: /images/2020-04-08-blockly-led/blockly-led-1.svg
+image1: /images/2020-04-08-blockly-led/blockly-led-1-en.svg
-image2: /images/2020-04-08-blockly-led/blockly-led-2.svg
+image2: /images/2020-04-08-blockly-led/blockly-led-2-en.svg
-image3: /images/2020-04-08-blockly-led/blockly-led-3.svg
+image3: /images/2020-04-08-blockly-led/blockly-led-3-en.svg

 ---

 ## LED
-Mit dem `LED an digitalen Pin`-Block kannst du eine an einem der sechs digitalen Pins angeschlossene LED ansteuern.
-Im Dropdown-Menü __Pin__ wählst du den jeweiligen Pin aus und unter __Status__ ob die LED ein- oder ausgeschaltet werden soll.
+With the `LED on Digital Pin` block you can control an LED connected to one of the six digital pins.
+Select the pin in the __Pin__ drop-down menu and choose whether the LED should be switched 'on' or 'off' in __Status__.

 {% include image.html image=page.image1 %}

-> BUILTIN_1 und BUILTIN_2 sind die auf der senseBox MCU fest verbauten LEDs neben dem roten RESET-Knopf.
+> BUILTIN_1 and BUILTIN_2 are the fixed LEDs on the senseBox MCU next to the red RESET button.

-## RGB-LED
+## RGB LED
-Mit dem `RGB-LED`Block kannst du eine an einem der sechs digitalen Pins angeschlossene RGB-LED ansteuern.
-Im Dropdown-Menü __Pin__ währst du den jeweiligen Pin aus.
-An die Blockabschnitte __rot__, __grün__ und  __blau__ können Zahlen von 0 bis 255 angeknüpft werden, um die Intesität der verschiedenen Farbanteile festzulegen.
-Bei einem Wert von 0 ist kein Farbanteil vorhanden, bei einem Wert von 255 ist der maximale Farbanteil vorhanden.
+With the `RGB LED` block you can control an RGB LED connected to one of the six digital pins.
+In the drop-down menu __Pin__ you select the respective pin.
+Numbers from 0 to 255 can be attached to the __red__, __green__ and __blue__ block sections to determine the intensity of the different color components.
+A value of 0 means that there is no color portion, a value of 255 means that the maximum color portion is present.

 {% include image.html image=page.image2 %}

-> Der Farbcode für senseBox Grün lautet zum Beispiel:
+> For example, the color code for senseBox Green is
 {% include image.html image=page.image3 %}